 Meet the City: Detroit Bride, Groom Bring Family to Their New Hometown

-If Detroit is for lovers, as the Pure Detroit T-shirt proclaims, then it explains why Brad and Dana are right at home here.
-Look up "cute couple" on Wikipedia and I bet there's a posting about these two.
+If Detroit is for lovers, as the t-shirt proclaims, then it explains why Brad and Dana are right at home here.
+Look up cute couple on Wikipedia and I bet there’s a posting about these two.
 They are smart, funny and sweet.
-They finish each other's thoughts.
+They finish each other’s thoughts.
 They love travel, ideas and conversation.
-They've even got a fluffy, mini dog and a condo in Midtown they share.
+They’ve even got a fluffy, mini dog and a condo in Midtown.

-Dana and Brad are relative newcomers to Detroit – they both moved here a couple years ago after college at the University of Mary Washington in Fredericksburg, Va., when Brad took a job with United Way for Southeastern Michigan.
-They fell in love with this city fast and hard.
+Dana and Brad are relative newcomers to Detroit – they both moved here a couple years ago after college at the University of Mary Washington in Fredericksburg, Va.
+Yet, they fell in love with this place – fast and hard.
 In fact, they love it so much they made Detroit their wedding destination.

-"Destination weddings" are nuptials almost always held somewhere tropical, exotic and not a postindustrial Midwestern city.
+“Destination weddings” are nuptials almost always held somewhere tropical, exotic, and not inside a post-industrial Midwestern city.
 The key is pretty much everyone involved has to travel.
-It's a big trend in the wedding industry.
-Talk to people who live in St. Thomas or Jamaica, and they'll tell you they see people getting married on the beach so routinely it's just become part of the beachgoing experience.
+It’s a big trend in the wedding industry.
+Talk to people who live in St. Thomas or Jamaica, and they’ll tell you they see people getting married on the beach so routinely it’s just become part of the beachgoing experience.

-Technically, Brad and Dana's wedding was not a destination wedding because they live here, but with 95 percent of their wedding guests from out of town, we won't argue the semantics.
+Technically, Brad and Dana’s wedding was not a destination wedding.
+They live here, but with 90 percent of their wedding guests from out of town, we won’t argue the semantics.

 Meet the city

-Brad and Dana knew a large percent of their guests would have to travel wherever they wed -- much of their family resides on the East Coast, but friends and relatives are scattered all over the country.
-They love to travel, so they also looked at destinations all over the globe.
-And then they considered Detroit.
+Brad and Dana knew a large percent of their guests would have to travel wherever they wed – much of their family resides on the East Coast, but friends and relatives are scattered all over the country.
+And since the young couple love to travel, they checked out destinations all over the globe for their betrothing.
+Then they considered Detroit.

 “We were doing this destination thing and we kind of said, ‘Let’s just simplify it and bring people here,'” Brad says.